borkdude/blog/posts/publishing-nbb-project-to-npm.md

+Title: Publishing an nbb project to npm
+Date: 2021-11-10
+Tags: clojure

 This post describes how to publish an [nbb](https://github.com/babashka/nbb) based project to [npm](https://npmjs.com/).
 It is extracted from [this](https://github.com/babashka/nbb/tree/main/doc/publish) entry from the nbb